gravitational/teleport/rfd/0057-prefill-trusted-cluster-yaml-webui.md

 To generate the join token, run the following command against the root cluster

 $ tctl tokens add --type=trusted_cluster --ttl=1h
 ```

-The root admin will need to send the token to the leaf’s admin, so they can run `tctl create trusted-cluster.yaml`